 Reach for this book when your child is grappling with an unfair situation or feels torn between their own passions and your family expectations.
 This inspiring biography follows Sammy Lee, a Korean American boy who dreamed of becoming an Olympic diver during the 1930s, a time when he was only allowed in the public pool one day a week due to his race.
 Through Sammy's journey, children see a powerful model of resilience and the value of honoring one's heritage while pursuing a personal dream.
 It is a sophisticated but accessible choice for ages 6 to 10, perfect for discussing how to handle prejudice with grace and how hard work can eventually break down barriers.
 You might choose it to spark a conversation about civil rights or to encourage a child who feels like an underdog in their chosen hobby.

-An 8-year-old child who loves sports but is feeling discouraged by a coach or a peer, or a child from an immigrant family navigating the 'double life' of tradition and personal ambition.
+An 8-year-old child who loves sports but is feeling discouraged by a coach or a peer, or a child who is balancing family expectations with their own personal ambitions.

 Parents should be ready to explain Jim Crow era 'Whites Only' policies.
 Reading the author's note at the end is highly recommended as it provides further historical context about Sammy's later life and medical career.
 A child asking, 'Why did they let him in the pool only on Wednesdays?' or a child expressing that they want to quit a goal because it feels too difficult or unfair.

-Younger children (6-7) will focus on the excitement of the diving and the 'unfairness' of the pool rules.
+Younger children (6-7) will focus on the excitement of the diving and the unfairness of the pool rules, understanding that the unfairness stems from racial discrimination.
 Older children (8-10) will better grasp the nuance of his relationship with his father and the immense pressure of representing his country while being marginalized by it.

 The book chronicles the life of Sammy Lee, from his childhood in California to his historic 1948 Olympic gold medal.
 It focuses on the dual pressure of his father's expectation that he become a doctor and the systemic racism that restricted his access to diving facilities.
 Despite being told he is too small and facing 'Whites Only' pool signs, Sammy perseveres to achieve both his father's dream and his own.